alan-turing-institute/AutisticaCitizenScience/get-involved/help-strategise/README.md

 Information about project management protocols can be found in the [project management](/project-management) directory.

-You may wish to look at information on:
+You may find the following information useful:

 * [Project values](project-management/project-values.md)
 * [Planned outputs](project-management/planned-outputs.md)